ibm-cloud-docs/containers/cs_cluster_update.md

 ## Updating flavors (machine types)
 {: #machine_type}

 You can update the flavors, or machine types, of your worker nodes by adding new worker nodes and removing the old ones.
-For example, if your cluster has deprecated `x1c` or older Ubuntu 16 `x2c` worker node flavors, create Ubuntu 18 worker nodes that use flavors with `x3c` in the names.
+For example, if your cluster has deprecated Ubuntu 16 `x1c` or `x2c` worker node flavors, create Ubuntu 18 worker nodes that use flavors with `x3c` in the names.
 {: shortdesc}

 Before you begin: